Bastet and Apep

 The Story Behind the Art:

-Bastet was one of the most popular goddesses in ancient Egypt.
+Bastet was one of the popular goddesses in ancient Egypt history.
 Bastet was viewed as a protector of Egypt, patron of the moon, a goddess of fire, fertility, childbirth, and a bringer of dance, merriment, music, and good fortune.
 She is derived from the lion headed goddess, Bast who was a goddess of Lower Egypt and patron of the sun.
 Bastet was commonly depicted as a woman with a cat head, and was highly associated with felines.
 In fact, during ancient Egypt times, it was a crime to kill or harm cats.
 Cats were also kept at Bastet's shrine and when a cat would die, the priests would mummify the cat and present it as an offering to Bastet.
-Cats were also kept as pets during ancient Egypt, and there has been evidence depicted in tomb paintings that Egyptians once hunted with their cats.
+Cats were also kept as pets during ancient Egypt, and there has been evidence depicted in ancient tomb paintings of Egyptians hunting with their cats.
 Bastet was even accepted as a deity by the Greeks as Ailuros.
-Ancient remains from Bastet temples have been discovered in the ancient city of Alexandria and even in Rome, Italy, and Pompeii meaning that Bastet was worshiped and wide spread long after ancient Egypt fell.
+Ancient remains from Bastet temples have been discovered in the ancient city of Alexandria and even in Rome, Italy, and Pompeii meaning Bastet was worshiped and wide spread long after ancient Egypt fell.

 Monica Gunderson Fine Artist